-1.3.1 Water discharge permit
+1.3.1 Water discharge permits

-Section 15(1)(a) of the Resource Management Act stipulates that no person may discharge any contaminant into water, unless the activity is expressly allowed for by a resource consent or a rule in a regional plan, or by national regulations.
+Section 15(1)(a) of the RMA stipulates that no person may discharge any contaminant into water, unless the activity is expressly allowed for by a resource consent or a rule in a regional plan, or by national regulations.

-SDC holds water discharge permits 3889, 3890 and 3891 issued by the Taranaki Regional Council.
+SDC holds water discharge permits 3889-3, 3890-2 and 3891-2 issued by the TRC.